dackst/nayuta/readme.md

 ## Patching Instructions
 1. Download an xdelta file from latest [release](https://github.com/dackst/nayuta/releases).
 Choose clean.xdelta to apply the patch to an unmodified Japanese ISO, or choose 4.15.xdelta to apply to an ISO patched with version 4.15 of the previous fan-translation.
 2. Apply your respective xdelta patch to your respective iso.
-If on Windows, the easiest thing to do would probably be to use [xdeltaUI](https://www.romhacking.net/utilities/598/).
+If on Windows, the easiest thing to do would probably be to use [xdeltaUI](https://www.romhacking.net/utilities/598/):

+    1. Click **Open...** next to **Patch:** and select the xdelta file you downloaded.
+    2. Click **Open..** next to **Source File:** and select the corresponding ISO disk image.
+    3. Click **...** next to **Output File:** to specify the name and location of the new patched ISO disk image.
+The new name should end in ".iso" or ".ISO" in order to be recognized by PSP CFWs and emulators.
+[Here is an example](https://i.imgur.com/6Z65wjP.png) with all the inputs filled in.
+Your exact names and locations are likely to be different.
+    4. Click **Patch** and wait for the new file to be generated.
+This may take a while and cause the program to appear to stop responding.

    Otherwise, if you have xdelta3 installed elsewhere, you should also be able to run something similar to this with the desired filenames swapped in:
 ```